-6523.
+- 6523.
 Wetlands (4).
 Pr., BIOL 4203/BIOL 6203.

-An introduction to the role, value, distribution, variability, and structure of wetlands and to the legal and regulatory framework through which they are managed in the U.S. Emphasis is placed on biogeochemical processes unique to wetlands.
-Field trips will be made.
+An introduction to the role, value, distribution, variability, and structure of wetlands and to the legal and regulatory framework through which they are managed in the U.S. Emphasis on biogeochemical processes unique to wetlands.
+Field trips made. - 6530.

-6530.
 Conservation Biology (4).
 Pr., BIOL 4203/BIOL 6203.
 The application of ecological and genetic principles to conservation.
-Case studies include fisheries, habitat fragmentation, the use of corridors, rarity, extinctions, viability analysis, endangered species, and the role of models in conservation biology.
+Case studies include fisheries, habitat fragmentation, the use of corridors, rarity, extinctions, viability analysis, endangered species, and the role of models in conservation biology. - 6543.

-6543.
 Field Botany (4).
 Pr., BIOL 1030, BIOL 1031.
 A study of morphology, taxonomy, ecology, and systematics of higher plants.
-Emphasis will be placed on field trips and plant collections to learn local plant flora.

-6603.
-Molecular Genetics (4).
+Emphasis on field trips and plant collections to learn local plant flora. - Molecular Genetics (4).
 Pr., BIOL 3303, BIOL 3503.
-Principles and techniques for understanding the nature of genes and how they can be recombined into different life forms.

-- 6663.
+Topics include the fundamentals of DNA structure, replication, mutation and repair, gene expression; recombinant DNA techniques; and applications of biotechnology in medicine, agriculture, and industry. - 6663.
 Field Zoology (4).
 Pr., BIOL 1010 and BIOL 1020 or departmental approval.
 A study of the natural history of vertebrates (fishes, amphibians, reptiles, birds, and mammals), concentrating on phylogeny, adaptations, ecology, and behavior.
-Laboratory exercises will be oriented toward learning field techniques and familiarizing students with the local fauna. - 6753.
+Laboratory exercises oriented toward learning field techniques and familiarizing students with the local fauna. - 6753.
 Endocrinology (4).
 Pr., BIOL 1020, BIOL 1021.
-A study of the endocrine glands and their hormones as integrators of body functions in organisms, especially vertebrates.
+A study of the endocrine glands and their hormones as integrators of body functions in organisms, especially vertebrates. - 6760.

-6760.
 Evolutionary Biology (3).
 Pr., BIOL 3303.
-A study of evolutionary concepts, including population genetics, variability, dispersal, gene frequencies, natural selection, and speciation.
+A study of evolutionary concepts, including population genetics, variability, dispersal, gene frequencies, natural selection, and speciation. - 6800.

-6800.
 Perspectives in Biology I (3).
 Pr., prerequisites will differ according to the course description.

-This course allows the student to study a current topic not offered in the basic biology curriculum.
+Allows the student to study a current topic not offered in the basic biology curriculum.
 Topics will vary and times offered will be irregular.
-No lab is required.
+No lab is required. - 6803.

-6803.
 Perspectives in Biology II (4).
 Pr., prerequisites will differ according to the course description.

-This course allows the student to study a current topic not offered in the basic biology curriculum.
+Allows the student to study a current topic not offered in the basic biology curriculum.
 Topics will vary and times offered will be irregular.
-A lab is required.
+A lab required. - 6932.

-6932.
 Directed Research (1-4).
 Pr., 20 hours of biology, 3.0 GPA, departmental approval.
 Affords the opportunity for graduate students to conduct research under the supervision of biology faculty.
 Faculty must agree to sponsor the research for 1-4 hours elective credit.
 Course may be repeated for a maximum of 8 hours.